-- Identify areas of development where they need to focus attention and be pro-active about planning their academic study, professional practice and career development - Make links and gain a holistic overview of their studies and development - Evaluate and reflect on knowledge, skills and behaviours in order to become a more independent learner and practitioner - Identify their learning from a variety of contexts and use this to shape their practice and progression. - Acknowledge the wider context in which the FES Sector operates and recognise the importance for professional practice
+- Identify areas of development where they need to focus attention in their academic study, professional practice and career development. - Evaluate and reflect on the development of their knowledge, skills and behaviours as a learner and practitioner. - Identify their learning from a variety of contexts and use this to shape their practice and progression. - Acknowledge the wider context in which the FES Sector operates and recognise the importance for professional practice.